charmplusplus/charm/doc/debugger/manual.rst

 Introduction
 ============

-The primary goal of the parallel debugger is to provide an integrated debugging environment which allows the programmer to examine the changing state of the parallel program during the course of its execution.
+The primary goal of the Charm++ parallel debugger is to provide an integrated debugging environment that allows the programmer to examine the changing state of parallel programs during the course of their execution.

 The Charm++ debugging system has a number of useful features for Charm++ programmers.
 The system includes a Java GUI client program which runs on